dotnet/docs/docs/architecture/cloud-native/defining-cloud-native.md

 **Figure 1-7**.
 Azure DevOps offerings

+Azure Pipelines is a cloud service that combines continuous integration (CI) and continuous delivery (CD).
+You can automatically test, build, and ship your code to any target.

+You define your pipeline in code in a YAML file alongside the rest of the code for your app.

+- The pipeline is versioned with your code and follows the same branching structure.
+- You get validation of your changes through code reviews in pull requests and branch build policies.
+- Every branch you use can customize the build policy by modifying the azure-pipelines.yml file.
+- The pipeline file is checked into version control and can be investigated if there's a problem.

 The Azure Pipelines service supports most Git providers and can generate deployment pipelines for applications written on the Linux, macOS, or Windows platforms.
 It includes support for Java, .NET, JavaScript, Python, PHP, Go, XCode, and C++.

-We cover automation and DevOps later in the book.

 >[!div class="step-by-step"]
 >[Previous](introduction.md)